Frequently asked questions

 I’m at a listed South Coast Arts Trail venue but it looks closed?

-Venues have been asked to be open between 10am and 4pm daily, however its best to check our website for any changes.
+Venues have been asked to be open between 10am and 4pm daily, however it's best to check our website for any changes.

 How do I buy artwork on the South Coast Arts Trail?